title image for how to mak gnome shoes and boots

 Apply glue to the sides and wrap the side piece around until it overlays the tongue piece.

-how to make gnome shoes - add side fabric
+making gnome shoes - adding fabric

 Add sole